Skip to content

 Remark

-Contracts are part of the Yesplan Teamplanner (including working hours, the number of days off and agreements related to overtime) by default, but contract rules and their warnings are part of an optional expansion of the Teamplanner called Teamplanner+.
+Contracts are by default part of the Yesplan Teamplanner (including working hours, the number of days off and agreements related to overtime), but contract rules and accompanying alerts are part of an optional expansion of the Teamplanner, called Teamplanner+.

 A contract doesn’t have contract rules by default: this set of rules is optional.
 It’s possible to add one or more contract rules per contract (by clicking “Add Contract Rules”).